 Another confession I need to make is that I will not be posting everything about our trip to Southern Italy all in one go, especially that there is so much information and so many illustrations to go with them.
 Therefore, I finally decided on posting tidbits about the trip in installments, to try and tell the story of some of the most delicious local dishes from Italy’s rustic south.

 Our first night in the south started in Naploi, where we had dinner at a local seaside restaurant and pizzeria called Antonio & Antonio.
 There, I had the chance to see a number of Napoli’s famed ceramics as part of our table setting.
 I’m in love with the colours, the motifs and shapes of Napoli’s pottery, and feel they had a big role in inspiring the lemony pattern found in today’s Southern Italy illustrated map!

 When we asked the server to recommend the kind of pizzas he thought we should order, he immediately went for Napoli’s newest trending Pizza Napolitana made with vibrantly yellow cherry tomatoes, called Pomodori Gialli.

 “It’s Napoli’s newest fashionable pizza,” he told us in his southern Italian accent.
-He also told us that the pizza topping incorporated Mozarella di Bufala, made from buffalo milk.
-Mozarella di Bufala is an Italian DOP food product, which stands for “Protected Designation of Origin” (DPO in English).
+He also told us that the pizza topping incorporated Mozzarella di Bufala, made from buffalo milk.
+Mozzarella di Bufala is an Italian DOP food product, which stands for “Protected Designation of Origin” (DPO in English).
 As the name suggests, this certification ensures that products are locally grown and packaged, and in this case ensures that this exquisite cheese is made from the milk of buffalos raised in the pastures of Campania, where Napoli is located.